 Work Package management

-The Work Package management is split along project and technical management aspects: Four shepherds managing the EGI platforms described in the EGI Platform Roadmap [R 2] take care of providing sufficient context and guidance to the mini-projects so that outputs may be integrated into the EGI production infrastructure as seamless as possible.
-In practical terms, formal Work Package management is kept at a minimum presuming that mini-projects mostly organise themselves.
+The Work Package management is split along project and technical management aspects: Four shepherds managing the EGI platforms described in the EGI Platform Roadmap [R 2] provide sufficient context and guidance to the mini-projects to ensure that outputs may be integrated into the EGI production infrastructure as seamlessly as possible.
+In practical terms, formal Work Package management is kept at a minimum with mini-projects organising themselves internally.

 Mini-projects utilise the following EGI infrastructure: